Husseini97/curlImport/README.md

-# curlImport
+# curl Import
 # Extracting a Curl from any file extension of the 3 (TEXT,YAML, JSON) and there are 3 classes and 3 files for every file type
-after importing the file with the inputs
+After importing the file with the inputs
 1-ClassName
 2-Request Spec
 3-Curl